Elbury Moor Medical CentreFairfield CloseWorcester, WR4 9TXTel: 01905 723441

 A new service to make it easier for you (patients) to access advice and treatment as quickly as possible for minor and acute problems

-Nurse Practitioners (NP) are experienced nurses who, through further education and specialist training, have developed their skills and knowledge in order to offer extended services to patients.
+Advanced Nurse Practitioners (ANP) are experienced nurses who, through further education and specialist training, have developed their skills and knowledge in order to offer extended services to patients.
 While not being a replacement for Doctors, they can provide nursing services that incorporate some aspects of care previously provided by Doctors.

 Take a history of your health problem and perform a physical examination.
 Diagnose and treat minor illnesses and common health problems.
 Prescribe a wide range of medications.
 Manage long term illnesses such as asthma and coronary heart disease, offering support and education about the condition.
 Offer telephone advice about minor illnesses, health problems and medication.
 Treat minor injuries.